-So, you’ve booked your trip to go hiking in Glacier National Park!
+So, you’ve booked your trip to go camping in Glacier National Park?
 Maybe you’ve even picked out which hiking trails you want to explore.
 (If you haven’t, check out my trail reviews for the Iceberg Lake Trail and Siyeh Pass Trail.)
 But, let’s be honest, you’re headed into mountainous bear country where weather can shift quickly and unexpectedly.
-What in the world should you pack for day-hiking in Glacier National Park?
+What in the world should be on your Glacier National Park packing list?

-Not to worry, I’ve put together all the essentials to pack for hiking in Glacier National Park.
+Not to worry, here’s everything hikers need to know about packing for Glacier National Park.

 An ultralight first aid kit should always be in your day pack.
 I love this one because it’s waterproof and weighs less than 8 ounces.